theirish81/nope/README.md

   - user:write
   - blog:read
   - blog:write
-  - user:admin:
+  - alias: user:admin
+    permissions:
       - user:read
       - user:write
       - user:delete
 ```

-When a role is granted the `admin` permission, it automatically receives all listed sub-permissions.
+When a role is granted the `user:admin` permission, it automatically receives all listed sub-permissions.

 ## Use Cases